Chobani: Sponsorships

 In 2012, Chobani became an official sponsor of the U.S. Olympic Team and premiered their first national commercial during the 2012 Summer Olympics opening ceremony.
 Chobani secured naming rights of European soccer team Fenerbahçe's Şükrü Saracoğlu Stadium in Istanbul in 2025 for 5+5 years, also they became team's kit sponsor for UEFA competitions for 2+3 years.

 Chobani Incubator

-Hamdi Ulukaya launched the Chobani Food Incubator in 2016 to support entrepreneurs at food and beverage startup companies with a nonequity investment, resources, mentorship and programming.
+Hamdi Ulukaya launched the Chobani Food Incubator in 2016 to support entrepreneurs at food and beverage startup companies with a non-equity investment, resources, mentorship and programming.
 In 2018, the company announced the creation of the Chobani Incubator Food Tech Residency.
-Participants in the incubator program have included Banza, Misfit Juicery, Chloe's Fruit, Pique Tea Crystals, NOKA, MatchaBar, and Ithaca Cold-Craftede.
+Participants in the incubator program have included Banza, Misfit Juicery, Chloe's Fruit, Pique Tea Crystals, NOKA, MatchaBar, and Ithaca Cold-Crafted.

 In November 2019, the Chobani Incubator introduced its new Vets Cohort to help current and former armed service members who are also food entrepreneurs grow their business.
 The program was formed through a partnership with the Institute for Veterans and Military Families at Syracuse University.